Mount Rainier: Climbing

 Mountain climbing on Mount Rainier is difficult, involving traversing the largest glaciers in the U.S. south of Alaska.
-Most climbers require two to three days to reach the summit, with a success rate of approximately 50%, with weather and physical conditioning of the climbers being the most common reasons for failure.
+Most climbers require two to three days to reach the summit, with a success rate of approximately 50%, with weather and the climber's physical conditioning being the most common reasons for failure.
 About 10,000 to 11,000 people attempt the climb each year, making it one of the most popular in the world.
 Approximately 90 percent of summit attempts use routes from Camp Muir on the southeast flank, and most of the rest ascend Emmons Glacier via Camp Schurman on the northeast.